What is STaaS?

 For most companies, STaaS will offer a storage solution that is lower cost, less complex, and more secure than attempting to store huge amounts of data in-house.
 STaaS is available from a wide range of vendors, including Dell EMC, Hewlett Packard Enterprise (HPE), NetApp and IBM, as well as cloud-based services such as Amazon Web Services (AWS), Microsoft Azure, and Google Cloud.

-STaaS in the Cloud
+STaaS in Cloud Computing

 Today, most STaaS providers will make use of a public cloud to store data.
 Utilizing cloud storage has many advantages, and not least the fact that cloud-based storage is easier to integrate with cloud-based applications that rely on these data.
 If companies are using cloud-based accounting software, for instance, linking this to a cloud-based STaaS system can reduce the latency required to work with these data.